ISISComputingGroup/ibex_developers_manual/Knauer-1050-HPLC-Pump.md

 Notes:
  - Communication command is terminated with CR.
- - Communication return is terminated with CR and LF.
+ - Communication return is terminated with CR.

 # Specifications